Adrija Roy: Personal life

+After a brief dating for about seven months, Roy got engaged to her boyfriend, entrepreneur Vignesh Iyer, in an intimate ceremony on 25 January 2026.

 Career

 In 2016, Roy made her television debut with Bengali series Bedini Moluar Kotha.
 Roy continued to play many pivotal and lead roles in several Bengali series.
-She became known and accepted from Potol Kumar Gaanwala where her character Subhaga was loved so much.
+She became known and accepted from Potol Kumar Gaanwala where her character Subhaga was loved so much and that gave her immense fame and popularity as an actress.

-In February 2023, Roy made her debut in Hindi television as one of the titular leads, Devi "Charu" Roy Chaudhary Bannerjee, opposite Mohit Kumar and later opposite Kunal Jaisingh, and alongside Rachi Sharma, in the Colors TV series Durga Aur Charu, until it went off-air in April 2023.
+In February 2023, Roy made her debut in Hindi television as one of the titular leads, Devi "Charu" Roy Chaudhary Banerjee, opposite Mohit Kumar and later opposite Kunal Jaisingh, and alongside Rachi Sharma, in Durga Aur Charu, until it went off-air in April 2023.

-From September 2023, she played third generation protagonist, Imlie Rana Reddy (formerly Chaudhary) in StarPlus's Imlie, opposite Sai Ketan Rao until the show went off-air in May 2024.
+From September 2023, she played third generation protagonist, Imlie Rana Reddy (formerly Chaudhary) in Imlie, opposite Sai Ketan Rao until the show went off-air in May 2024.

-In the same month, she stepped in the shoes of Sana Sayyad as Dr. Palki Khurana, opposite Baseer Ali and Paras Kalnawat in Zee TV's Kundali Bhagya until the show went off-air in December 2024.
-Following which, she replaced Alisha Parveen Khan as Raahi "Aadhya/Chhoti Anu" Kapadia Kothari, opposite Shivam Khajuria in StarPlus's Anupamaa in the same month.
+In the same month, she replaced Sana Sayyad as Dr. Palki Khurana, opposite Basheer Ali and Paras Kalnawat in Kundali Bhagya until the show went off-air in December 2024.
+Following which, she replaced Alisha Parveen Khan as Raahi "Aadhya/Chhoti Anu" Kapadia Kothari, opposite Shivam Khajuria in Anupamaa in the same month.